 Killing in the Name (Rage Against the Machine)

 The first time hearing “Killing in the Name” was a transcendent experience.
 I was at a high school party with several friends.
-We were shooting the shit when this song queued from the host’s playlist.
+We were shooting the breeze when this song erupted from the playlist.
 It didn’t take long to steal my undivided attention.
-“Who is this?” was a simple enough question at the time, but it sparked a lifelong obsession with the band.
+“Who is this?” was a simple question that sparked a lifelong obsession with the band.
 Tom Morello, the lead guitarist, remains my musical hero to this day.

 Rage may have opened my eyes to the power of pertinent music, but it was Tool that opened my third eye.
 I could select any number of tracks for a myriad of reasons, from the haunting imagery of “Forty Six & 2” to the crushing devastation of “10,000 Days.”
 Narrowing it down to a single song is akin to mental torture, so the standard gateway track seems like a logical choice.
 “Sober” is a fantastic song, but it’s only the first rung of a very deep ladder.

 March of the Pigs (Nine Inch Nails)